youpong/cpp-sleep-sort/README.md

 # README.md

-The C++20 implementation of Sleep Sort.
+The C++20 implementation of Sleep Sort using std::thread.

-If the vector contains a negative number, std::range_error is thrown.

 ## Prerequisites